 If a request for data is denied, the applicant may appeal the decision.
-The appeal is reviewed by the Alliance group chair, the lead NCTN program director, CTEP associate director or his/her designee, and an outside statistician (i.e., a statistician who is not a member of the Alliance).
-The outside statistician is named jointly by the Alliance group chair and the lead NCTN program director.
+The appeal is reviewed by the Alliance Group Chair, the lead NCTN or NCORP Program Director (as applicable), CTEP or DCP Associate Director or his/her designee (as applicable), and an outside statistician (i.e., a statistician who is not a member of the Alliance).
+The outside statistician is named jointly by the Alliance Group Chair and the lead NCTN or NCORP Program Director.

-Policy Name: Fees Policy Number: 15.7 Section: Data Sharing - 15 Date Revised: March 15, 2013
+Policy Name: Fees Policy Number: 15.7 Section: Data Sharing - 15 Date Revised: June 1, 2021